iansinnott/alfred-maestro/README.md

 Both well worth the cost.

 You will also need a relatively recent version of PHP available for command-line use.
-For anyone running **Mavericks** this shouldn't be a problem.
+For anyone running **Mavericks or Yosemite** (OSX 10.9 or above) this shouldn't be a problem.
 Anyone who's not on Mavericks can run `php -v` within Terminal to see what version they have.
 See the 'Possible Issues' section bellow for more info.

 ## Installation